hderms/df-lnp-installer/README.md

 Upgrading an Existing Installation
 ==================================
+WARNING: This feature has not been tested on this distribution

 1. Update your git repository with `git pull`
 2. Run `./df-lnp-installer.sh --upgrade`.
 When asked, enter the directory you already installed DF into.